fac-members/fac-slides/src/slides/term-4/starting-apprenticeship.md

 ---

-We're gonna run through EPA and what support we'll offer throughout the apprenticeship
+We're gonna run through End-point Assessment (EPA) and what support we'll offer throughout the apprenticeship

 ---